All Episodes

 Glad you're with us.

-And by the picture that was taken in the airplane of five of them eating McDonald's.
+Well, I was fascinated by the reception at the Ultimate Fighting Championship and by the picture that was taken in the airplane of five of them eating McDonald's.

 And it hit me all of a sudden.

-Like McDonald's.
+Like, McDonald's.

 Well, I don't like McDonald's.

-Well, and I thought Don Jr. had a great tweet when he said, okay, being healthy starts tomorrow.
+had a great tweet when he said, okay, being healthy starts tomorrow.

-That is a great tweet.
+That is a great joy to argue.

 By the way, it's not going to happen for Donald Trump because if you know him, he loves McDonald's.

-By the way, so do I, I just don't eat it.
+I just don't eat it.

-But but what hit me all of a sudden that came together for me was that America loves sports.
+But what hit me all of a sudden that came together for me was that America loves sports.

 And we love sports in an extraordinary range.

-Uh the NFL routinely is the highest rated TV show.
+The NFL routinely is the highest rated TV show.

-Uh you know, the final four in basketball.
+You know, the final four in basketball.

 I mean, just go down the list.

-Um, and that the left doesn't understand.
+And that the left doesn't understand.

 That, you know, sports, for example, believes in winning and losing.